jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 After all, adapting to a new gameboard is where life lives.

 Yet instead of crossing today, many with dying tools try to demand others use them.
 Charles, looking for the words that'll make someone call him king; Soviet clerks, sure their slogans feed society.
-Neither had evil intentions—avoiding the pains of evolution is awfully seductive.
-Each is but an example of artificial selection at its worst—pushing a story to justify strangling the better tool so the old one survives just a little while longer—even though entropy catches up eventually.
+Neither had evil intentions—avoiding the pains of evolution is often blinding.
+Each is but an example of artificial selection at its worst—pushing a story to justify strangling the better tool so the old one survives just a little while longer—even though entropy catches up to everyone equally.

 Human civilization so often feels the pain of being mammoths because we don't know how to embrace starting over.
-If an astronaut can give up walking on the Moon, if we decry Charles, Auld, and so many others for being so obstinate, we have enough history at our backs today for us to be honest that each job, title, and profession we have is connected to a toolset, with a lifecycle, and thus when our tools age it's perhaps time to pass the torch.
+If an astronaut can give up walking on the Moon, if we decry Charles, Auld, and so many others for being so obstinate, we have enough history at our backs today for us to be honest that each job, title, and profession is connected to a toolset, with a lifecycle, and thus when our tools age it's perhaps time to pre-empt evolution and pass the torch.

 You don't have to transform society by yourself.
 Each person contributes best by better harvesting energy in their own niche.
 From the scientist to the farmer, the executive to the family in the woods, we just have to heal our local environment faster.
-Like with biology, healthy ecosystems need all types—from body sizes to abilities, interests and motivations, new shiny tools to age-old effective ones.
-You will make a real difference.
-There's no need to wait on anyone else.
+And like with biology, healthy ecosystems need all varieties—body types, abilities, and interests, new shiny tools to age-old effective ones.

+As a gift for crossing the river, you'll stop seeing the combative identities fueling today's stagnation and hatred, and start interacting with people and experiencing their enthusiasm, innovation, and humor as they share the food, crafts, structures they like to create and build; an inherently future-looking, community building exercise.

-You will find a new ecosystem.
+Thereby you'll find a new ecosystem.
 As said many times, this is happening naturally right now anyway.
-You can either use artificial selection to ignore it, or speed it up to your benefit.
+You can either use artificial selection to ignore it, or speed it up.
 The biggest questions to ask yourself are what tools do I need, what do I depend on, what ecosystem should I be part of?
 Answer honestly, and you start to distinguish the natural from the artificial—in your own mind, and others' too.

 This book isn't meant to modernize politics or economics.
 Those come later, in Mixed Ideological Politics and Bumblebee Economics, which get far more detailed on how to cross into the Internet Age.
 I released this one first, because any modern political or economic system requires you to accept everyone's technological identity as primary.
 This book teaches that you can't break the rules of evolution and win the game of life.
-No one can evolve for you.
+No one can evolve for anyone else.
 It's a natural law.

 This is the best book I could write to show you why.
 Like everyone else past, present, and future, you exist in a unique moment in time and space.
 It came with certain advantages and obstacles, beliefs and cultures, and a struggling technomass and biomass.
 A new identity makes improving our future comprehensible—as much as washing your hands or irrigating a field.
 Convert energy into many adaptations.
 Keep only the ones that fix things faster.
 Speciate technology to local needs.
 Move.
 Build.
 Smile.
 Rest.
 Repeat.